 A crypto token that passes the Howey Test is deemed a Security token.
-Security tokens are designed to represent complete or fractional ownership interests in assets.
-While utility tokens have no limitations on who can send or receive the token, security tokens are subject to many restrictions based on identity, jurisdiction and asset category.
+Security tokens are designed to represent complete or fractional ownership in an asset.
+While utility tokens have no limitations on who can send or receive the token, security tokens are subject to many restrictions based on identity and jurisdiction.

-In the same way that the ERC-20 token standard helped to create the boom in utility tokens, a security token standard will help drive the adoption of security tokens.
+In the same way that the ERC20 token standard helped to create a boom in utility tokens, a security token standard would help drive the adoption of security tokens.

 The Case for Tokenization

-Security tokens offer the benefit of bringing significant transparency over traditional paper shares through the use of the blockchain and its associated public ledger.
-Security token structure, distribution, or changes that could affect investors are now accessible to all via the blockchain.
+Security tokens offer the benefit of bringing transparency over traditional paper shares through the use of the blockchain and its associated public ledger.
+Security token structure, distribution, or changes that could affect investors ca be publicly accessible to all on the blockchain.

 Restrictions differ by jurisdiction, and compliance with both the issuer’s jurisdiction as well as each investor’s jurisdiction is required.
 Furthermore, these restrictions apply not only to the initial offering (where much of the responsibility lies on the issuer), but to all secondary trades where responsibility is also placed on the seller.

-In order for tokens to comply with securities regulations, tokens need a mechanism to impose both initial and secondary transfer restrictions on Token Holders.
-We want to be able to:
+In order for tokens to comply with securities regulations, tokens need a mechanism to impose transfer restrictions on Token Holders.
+For example, we may want to:

 - Require only Token Holders who have successfully gone through KYC/AML to be able to buy tokens from the issuer during the initial offering, and prevent them from being able to subsequently buy or sell to other parties unless they both have been cleared to do so.